snowcodeer/perplexitree/README.md

 **Technical Approach**: Built with a modular architecture featuring FastAPI backend and vanilla JavaScript frontend, the application integrates Perplexity's real-time search capabilities to generate unique knowledge areas for each growth session.
 The system ensures non-redundant information retrieval through intelligent query generation and structured output parsing.

-**Perplexity API Integration**: The game leverages Perplexity's reasoning and retrieval capabilities through multiple endpoints:
+**Perplexity API Integration**: The game leverages Perplexity's reasoning and retrieval capabilities through a two-phase approach:
-- **Structured Search**: Uses Perplexity's `sonar-pro` model with JSON schema to generate 5 unique knowledge areas per search
+- **Initial Search**: Uses Perplexity's `sonar-pro` chat completion model with structured JSON output to generate 5 unique knowledge areas from the initial query
-- **Web Search**: Implements real-time web search with result filtering and content summarization
+- **Subsequent Growth**: Uses Perplexity's search model with negative prompting to find unique web results for each new branch
-- **Flashcard Generation**: Creates study materials from search results using AI-powered content analysis
+- **Flashcard Generation**: Uses `sonar-pro` chat completion to create study materials from search results
-- **Unique Results**: Each growth session generates fresh, non-redundant search queries to avoid information repetition
+- **Unique Results**: Negative prompting system ensures each growth session returns fresh, non-redundant information

 The integration ensures players receive diverse, comprehensive information while maintaining the game's meditative, focused learning experience.

 ## Features

-- **Organic Tree Growth**: Watch your tree grow naturally with smooth, curved branches
-- **Interactive Pruning**: Click and drag to prune branches and direct growth
-- **Beautiful Visuals**: Minimalist black tree with smooth curves and organic movement
-- **Smart Branching**: Branches grow from existing branches with natural limits
-- **Clean Pruning**: Disconnected branches disappear completely when pruned
-- **AI-Powered Tips**: Get pruning advice using Perplexity AI integration
-- **Self-Contained**: Everything in one HTML file - no external dependencies
+- **AI-Powered Knowledge Tree**: Grow branches that represent real search results from Perplexity API
+- **Interactive Tools**: 7 different tools for managing your knowledge tree
+- **Unique Search Results**: Each growth session returns fresh, non-redundant information
+- **Study System**: Create flashcards from search results for enhanced learning
+- **Visual Progression**: Transform knowledge into flowers and fruits
+- **Game State Persistence**: Save and load your knowledge trees

 ## Game Mechanics

+### Tools Available
+1. **Growth Tool**: Click on nodes to grow new branches with search results
+2. **Cut Tool**: Click and drag to prune unwanted branches
+3. **Leaves Tool**: Create flashcards from search results on branches
+4. **Flower Tool**: Add flowers to branch ends (knowledge blossoming)
+5. **Fruit Tool**: Transform flowers into apples (fruit of labor)
+6. **Reposition Tool**: Drag branch ends to move and resize branches
+7. **Study Tool**: Hover over nodes to view search result details
+8. **Pan Tool**: Drag to move around the view

 ### Core Gameplay
-1. **Tree Growth**: Your tree grows automatically with smooth, curved branches
-2. **Pruning**: Click and drag to cut branches that grow away from the light
-3. **Light Source**: Guide branches to reach the glowing orange light source
-4. **Victory**: When a branch touches the light, you win!
-5. **Natural Limits**: Each node can grow at most 6 branches for realistic growth

-### Controls
-- **Mouse/Touch**: Click and drag to prune branches
-- **Start Growing**: Click to begin the game
-- **Restart**: Click to restart and try again
+1. **Start**: Enter a search query to begin growing your knowledge tree
+2. **Grow**: Use the growth tool to expand branches with AI-powered search results
+3. **Prune**: Cut away branches that don't contribute to your learning goals
+4. **Study**: Create flashcards and study materials from your search results
+5. **Progress**: Watch your knowledge tree evolve with flowers and fruits

 ## Installation & Setup